wcornwell/FloweringPlantsLabManual/3_weekly_prac.md

 2. Examine a flower.
 Note the **radial** symmetry.
 How many stamens are present?
 Is the number constant from flower to flower, and does it relate simply to the number of petals and sepals (eg., equal or double the number)?
-Which parts provide the main ‘display’ of the flower: petals, or stamens?
+Which parts provide the main display of the flower: petals, or stamens?

 3. Note the single undivided style in the centre.
 Is the ovary clearly